SourceForge: Usage

 As of May 2013, the SourceForge repository hosted more than 300,000 projects and had more than 3 million registered users, although not all were active.
 The domain sourceforge.net attracted at least 33 million visitors by August 2009 according to a Compete.com survey.

-Country restrictions

 In its terms of use, SourceForge states that its services are not available to users in countries on the sanction list of the U.S. Office of Foreign Assets Control (including Cuba, Iran, North Korea, Sudan and Syria).
 Since 2008 the secure server used for making contributions to the site has blocked access from those countries.
 In January 2010, the site had blocked all access from those countries, including downloads.
 Any IP address that appeared to belong to one of those countries could not use the site.
 By the following month, SourceForge relaxed the restrictions so that individual projects could indicate whether or not SourceForge should block their software from download to those countries.
 This, however, had been reversed by November 2020 for North Korea and other countries.
 Crimea has been blocked since February 1, 2015.